 Being that both you and Bob Geldof wrote the infamous Band Aid song,

-it as one of the worst you've ever written!
+it as one of the worst you have ever written!
 Can you please explain that

-wasn't the best song I've ever written' which is true, simply because it
+was not the best song I have ever written which is true, simply because it

 When it came to gathering the artists for the recording of it, and

 the now-infamous video therein, who did you badly want to record a line,